beakerbrowser/beakerbrowser.com/_docs/faq.md

 P2P sites are costless and quick to create, and they can be pushed up to a cloud server without ceding any control over the content.
 That will change the way we publish content: instead of posting to somebody else's .com, a creator can just make their own site.
-With a mature platform, we'll be able to create decentralized networks that work as well as YouTube or Spotify, but doesn't sacrifice publishers' independence.
+With a mature platform, we'll be able to create decentralized networks that work as well as YouTube or Spotify, but don't sacrifice publishers' independence.

 **"Forkability"**

-Peer-to-peer sites are self-contained bundles of files, that depend on the browser's Web APIs instead of a hard-wired server.
+Peer-to-peer sites are self-contained bundles of files that depend on the browser's Web APIs instead of a hard-wired server.
-That makes it easy to copy the files and rewrite the software to fit your needs.
+This makes it easy to copy the files and rewrite the software to fit your needs.

 **Data-Security**